AlonSardas/RFFQMOrigami/README.md

 from origami import origamimetric

 geometry = origamimetric.OrigamiGeometry(ori.dots)
-# Calculate the metric entries for each cell:
+# Calculate the metric entries for each cell
 geometry.get_metric()
 # Calculate the second fundamental from entries for each cell
 geometry.get_SFF()